Riders on the storm

 IN OUR NEXT ISSUE, GOLDILOCKS & THE THREE BEARS DISCUSS, OVER PORRIDGE AND COFFEE:

-Why Inflation and Deflation are determined by Demographics, not Central Banks.
+- Why Inflation and Deflation are determined by Central Banks, nothing else.

 This month, investors absorbed some important news announcements, among them: the nationalization of the last four oil fields, a 35% drop in Central Bank Reserves, the IMF-withdrawal statement and the threat to nationalize the banking industry.
 Below we will try to figuratively deconstruct what these messages may mean for all “three” sides of the fence.